 Lord, help me resist the desire to rely on my own wisdom and abilities.
 Give me your peace in every situation and give me the strength to wait on your instruction.
 Amen.

-Be conscious of where your mind goes today.
-If you find yourself playing the What-if Game, direct your thoughts back to God and His Word.
+Throughout the Day: Be conscious of where your mind goes today.
+If you find yourself playing the What-if Game, direct your thoughts back to God and his Word.
 To help you do that, you could put the following verse on your phone or write it down somewhere handy:

 “Some trust in chariots and some in horses, but we trust in the name of the Lord our God.”
 Psalm 20:7